OliverHennhoefer/unquad/docs/paper/paper.md

 from the majority of observations or do otherwise no *conform* to an expected state of *normality*.
 The typical procedure leverages anomaly scores and thresholds to distinct in-distribution data from out-of-distribution data.
 However, this approach does not come with any statistical guarantees regarding its estimates.
-Major concerns in anomaly detection, especially in practical applications, are the rates of False Positives among the proclaimed discoveries.
+Major concerns in anomaly detection are the rates of False Positives among the proclaimed discoveries.
 Depending on the domain, False Positives can be expensive.
 Triggering *false alarms* too often will result in *alert fatigue* and eventually deem the detection system as ineffective and impractical.<br>
 In those contexts, it is necessary to control the proportion of False Positives to the entirety of proclaimed discoveries (the number of triggered alerts).
-In practice, this desire is measured by the FDR which translates to:
+In practice, this is measured by the FDR which translates to:
 $$
 FDR=\frac{\text{Efforts Wasted on False Alarms}}{\text{Total Efforts}}